Thanksgiving turkey solutions, suggestions, and total turkey success is exactly what we’ve got going for today’s countdown to Thanksgiving post.

 Place stuffing in the turkey just before cooking.

-Cook raw poultry thoroughly to an internal temperature of 170 degrees.
+Cook raw poultry thoroughly to at least an internal temperature of 165° F.

 Wash your counters, cutting boards, and utensils after they touch raw meat.